JoshuaLingg/project1/README.md

-<h1>Project1   A thread App</h1>
+# Project1   A thread App
-Joshua Ling
+## Joshua Ling

-Rails version = 5.2.8.1
+### Tools Used:

-Ruby version = 2.7.8
+- Rails version = 5.2.8.1

-* System dependencies
+- Ruby version = 2.7.8

-* Configuration
+- Bootstrap

-* Database creation
+- CSS

-* Database initialization
+- HTML

-* How to run the test suite
+### Capabilties

-* Services (job queues, cache servers, search engines, etc.)
+- can make user account

-* Deployment instructions
+- users can make threads

-* ...
+- users can comment on threads